Bigboss0912/Iron_Toddlers-BACS487/README.md

 - Randomizing a file that has already been randomized is not recommended and we suggest closing the randomizer before using it again
 --------------------------------------------------------------------------------------------------
 Getting Started:
+1. In the Main branch of the repo, find the "out" folder, open it then the "artifacts/FireRedRandomizer_jar"
+2. Iron_Toddlers-BACS487.jar is the application
-1. Boot up the application
+3. Boot up the application
-2. Hit "Open ROM File" on the left
+4. Hit "Open ROM File" on the left
-3. Find your CLEAN ROM
+5. Find your CLEAN ROM
-4. Select your randomization preferences
+6. Select your randomization preferences
-5. The "User Log" Tab will show what you have changed so far
+7. The "User Log" Tab will show what you have changed so far
-6. When you've selected everything, hit "Save New ROM File"
+8. When you've selected everything, hit "Save New ROM File"
-7. Choose where you'd like to save your randomized ROM and give it a name
+9. Choose where you'd like to save your randomized ROM and give it a name
-8. Load the new file in your emulator and enjoy :)
+10. Load the new file in your emulator and enjoy :)
 --------------------------------------------------------------------------------------------------
 Getting the ROM:
 1. Follow this link https://archive.org/download/No-Intro-Collection_2016-01-03_Fixed - (note from Simon: I've used this link to get ROMs for the last two years and can vouch for the safety and integrity of these files)